On this page:

 Why timing matters (a lot)

 Most situational meds work best before arousal spikes.
 That's explicit on the Sileo label and standard advice for alprazolam.
 If you wait until your dog is already panicking, you'll get less help than if you pre-dose while they're still calm(ish).
-This is also why prediction tools like Dog Thunder (and plain old weather apps) are your friend.
-(Animal Drugs at FDA, Veterinary Partner)

-Typical pattern owners use with their vet's plan:
+Typical pattern owners use with their vet's plan

-- ~60 minutes before expected noise: give the event-based med (e.g., Sileo gel or alprazolam) per instructions; start white noise; put on pressure wrap if your dog likes it.
+| ~60 minutes before expected noise | Give the event-based med (e.g., Sileo gel or alprazolam) per instructions.
+Start white noise.
+Put on pressure wrap if your dog likes it. |

 What about acepromazine?

 Old-school tranquilizers like acepromazine aren't recommended alone for noise phobia; they can sedate the body without easing the fear, and some dogs seem more sensitive to sound.
 If your vet uses it, it's usually in combination and for specific cases.
 Ask about pros/cons.
-(PetMD)

 Safety basics (read this part)